How to Backtest a Trading Strategy: Step-by-Step Guide

 Step 1: Get Crystal Clear on Your Trading Plan

-- Entry signals – What has to happen for you to place a trade?
-Is it when the RSI dips under 30 and the price closes above its 20-day moving average?
-Spell it out.
+- Entry signals — What must happen before you buy?
+Example: RSI drops below 30 AND price closes above its 20-day moving average.

-- Exit signals – How do you know when to get out?
-Is it a set profit target, a trailing stop that moves with the price, or a signal from another indicator?
+- Exit signals — When do you sell?
+A fixed profit target, a trailing stop, or a flip in another indicator?

 Instead of saying: "I do trend-following on the Nifty."

-You’d write: “I trade long-only on the Nifty 50 daily chart.
+Write: "I trade long-only on the Nifty 50 daily chart.
 I enter when the 50-day EMA crosses above the 200-day EMA, and I exit when it crosses back below.
-I risk 2% of my capital per trade with a stop-loss 5% below my entry, and I’ll take profits if the price hits a 10% gain.”
+I risk 2% of my capital per trade with a stop-loss 5% below entry and take profit at 10%."

-That’s a testable plan.
-That’s what you need.
+That is a testable plan.
+That is what you need.

 Step 2: Find Reliable Historical Market Data